withastro/astro/packages/language-server/README.md

 ├── test            # Tests
 └── types           # Types injected into Astro files by the language server under certain conditions
 ```

+## Troubleshooting

+### Formatting does not work

+> Using VS Code?
+This section does not apply to you, the VS Code extension includes both Prettier and the Astro plugin by default.

+The Astro language server uses Prettier to format Astro files, but does not include `prettier` or `prettier-plugin-astro` by itself as dependencies in order to keep the dependency count low and allow users to better control the version of Prettier they want to use.

+As such, if you want to use formatting, you'll need to install `prettier` and `prettier-plugin-astro` as dependencies in your project.